 “When I said I need more time to myself and you said “we’ve got two kids, what did you expect?”, I felt angry.
 I imagined you thought I should just give up on the idea of having time to myself, but I don’t want that for either of us.
 I’m curious about why you responded like that.
 What’s it like for you when I ask you to take care of the kids so that I can get some time to feel like myself again?”

-Embracing Differences In Your Needs And Boundaries
+Embrace Differences In Your Needs And Boundaries For A Mutually Satisfying Relationship

+For example, I’m an introvert and a highly-sensitive person, so I need lots of alone time.
 My husband is very different to me, so he could easily say things like, “well I don’t expect you to take the kids out so that I can get time at home on my own!”
+But he’s only likely to think something like this if his needs are not getting met, or if my request crosses one of his boundaries.

 The better you know yourself and your partner, the easier it will be to communicate your needs and both get them met – even when they seem contradictory.